-An investor that follows a strategy of dollar-cost averaging simply invests regularly into the market.
-For example, an investor following this strategy may decide to invest $100 a month, every month.
+An investor that follows a strategy of dollar-cost averaging simply invests into the market on a regular basis.

 Copyright © 2022 Methodology